-In the Mesh Current method, a distinct current is assumed in the loop and the polarities of drops in each element in the loop is determined by the assumed direction of loop current for that loop.
-The unknown in mesh current analysis is the current in different meshes, and the law which is applicable to solve the circuit by the mesh current method is known as Kirchhoff’s Voltage Law (KVL) which states that –
+In the Mesh Current method, a distinct current is assumed in the loop and the polarities of drops in each element in the loop are determined by the assumed direction of loop current for that loop.

 In any closed circuit, the net voltage applied is equal to the sum of the product of current and resistance or in another word in any closed circuit, the sum of the voltage rise is equal to the sum of voltage drop, in the direction of current flow.